-Ramdaspur or Ambarsar are the erstwhile names of Amritsar, a city in Punjab that you must visit on a trip to India.
+When you take a trip to India, towns like Mumbai and Goa.
+Ramdaspur or Ambarsar are the erstwhile names of Amritsar, another city in Punjab that you must visit.
 Located about 217 km North West of the Chandigarh, the State Capital, Amritsar is very close to the Wagah Border that separates present-day India and Pakistan.
 Amritsar has a lot to offer the local or international tourist, from places of history to places of worship.

 Golden Temple or Sri Harmindar Sahib

 Sri Harmindar Sahib or Darbar Sahib is famously known as the Golden Temple.
 Sri Harmindar Sahib means the “exalted holy court” or “abode of God”, while Darbar Sahib means “sacred audience” and is the holiest pilgrimage site for Sikhs.

 In 1577, Guru Ram Das completed a manmade pool around which the temple is built, and Guru Arjan enabled the laying of its foundation stone in 1589.
 The Golden Temple has been rebuilt time and time again after destruction, and is the most important Sikh shrine.
 The temple was also damaged in the 1984 conflicts between the government and the Sikhs looking to establish Khalistan, but rebuilt again.

 The temple is on the UNESCO Heritage Site waiting list and sees over 1,00,000 visitors a day.
 The visitors, irrespective of their religion can visit the Langar in the Harmindar Sahib Complex and partake in a simple vegetarian meal that is served throughout the day.
 The Akal Takht in front of the Golden Temple is the headquarters of Sikhism.
 The name means “throne of the Timeless”, the timeless referring to God.